PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 09:48:33
+Last updated: 2024-04-05 09:49:06
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister